joes0451/ADev/ReadMe.txt

 ADev-3.3.1:
     Removed the Gradle 'clean --stop' option as it wasn't working.
     Improved the running of commands in Linux.

+ADev-3.3.2:
+    Greatly improved wireless connect and disconnect.
+    Some Flutter improvements.
+    Other improvements.

 I use it for all of my own development, and try to fix what issues I see,